curtlen88/find-ONE-and-Skate-frontend/README.md

 ## RESTful Routing Chart
 ![Screen Shot 2023-02-09 at 9 23 29 PM](https://user-images.githubusercontent.com/117604017/218008888-cb4e9a84-c52b-456c-82b5-2fbe465a9797.png)

+## Approach Taken

+-     The approach taken for creating the "find one and skate" app was to use React, Mapbox, and MongoDB to provide users with an interactive platform where they can discover new skate spots, create an account, and upload photos and videos of their skating experiences.
+The goal was to create a social platform that could help skateboarders improve their skills by sharing their content, while also discovering new skate spots.
+The app was designed to provide a seamless user experience, with a simple and intuitive interface that would enable users to easily search for skate spots and upload their content.
+However, building the project came with many hurdles, including integrating Mapbox, ensuring that data was accurately captured and stored, and managing the security of user data.

+Despite the challenges, building the skateboarding app was a rewarding experience.
+Overcoming the hurdles required a lot of effort, collaboration, and creative problem-solving, but the result was a high-quality app that exceeded expectations.
+The project team also learned valuable lessons about the importance of planning, testing, and iterating, which helped them to produce a product that met the needs of its users.
+Overall, building the "find one and skate" app using React, Mapbox, and MongoDB was a challenging but rewarding experience that demonstrated the power of collaboration, creativity, and perseverance.

+## Post Project Reflection

+The project team was incredibly enthusiastic in building the concept for this project.
+We wanted to challenge ourselves with something new, and sharpen our skills in places where there was room for improvement.
+That being said, we learned that react, react-modals, and mapbox do not play well together, and it's important to be aware of their limitations and potential conflicts.
+While each tool has its own unique benefits, using them together can sometimes create unexpected challenges that can impede progress towards a completed project.

+For example, React state is a powerful tool for managing the state of a web application, but it can become problematic when used in conjunction with Mapbox layers.
+Mapbox layers rely heavily on a single, global state object, which can lead to synchronization issues when used with React state.

+Similarly, react-modals can add another layer of complexity to the mix.
+While they are a popular way to create pop-up windows that allow users to interact with the application without leaving the current page, they also rely heavily on the use of React state.
+This can create conflicts when combined with Mapbox layers, leading to further technical challenges.

+We found ways to integrate these technologies together by modifying the code to avoid conflicts, finding workarounds, and simply changing the way that the technologies are used.

 ## Wireframes of User Views
 ![Screen Shot 2023-02-09 at 9 45 57 PM](https://user-images.githubusercontent.com/117604017/218011167-d030a26a-7b7d-410a-b25c-e900d80ea8be.png)